 As the building moves due to the shrinkage of the building framing members and/or the finishing materials themselves, considerable stress is placed on the caulking materials.
 While a caulking joint should never be the only means of preventing water from entering a building, it is one of the initial means of keeping water out.
 Therefore, caulking requires examination annually before the wet weather arrives.
-Any cracked or damaged caulking should be removed and replaced.
+Any cracked or damaged caulking should be reported to your property manager.